HOME WISE Uranium Project > Mining & Milling > Issues >

 Environment Ministry concerned over proposed re-opening of mines in Southern Hungary

-The Hungarian Ministry of Environment and Water external link is concerned about plans to resume coal and uranium mining in the southern Mecsek mountains, minister Gabor Fodor told journalists.
+The Hungarian Ministry of Environment and Water is concerned about plans to resume coal and uranium mining in the southern Mecsek mountains, minister Gabor Fodor told journalists.
 The ministry would prefer businesses to turn their attention to opportunities in renewable energy, but if plans to re-open mines in this area turn serious, the ministry will be strict about the environmental licencing procedures, Fodor said.
-The Australian-owned WildHorse Energy Hungary external link has plans to restart a uranium mining project in the Mecsek in 2010-2011.
+The Australian-owned WildHorse Energy Hungary has plans to restart a uranium mining project in the Mecsek in 2010-2011.
 (MTI Dec.
 7, 2007)

 Eurash plans to evaluate the uranium content of the ash as well as other metals in the mining slag, with a view to developing a project to recover and process the uranium and other metals.

-WildHorse Energy Limited external link and Sparton Resources Inc. external link have entered into a Memorandum of Understanding to identify and evaluate the possibility of extracting commercial quantities of uranium from waste coal ash generated by many large central European power stations which burn high uranium content lignitic or brown coals.
+WildHorse Energy Limited and Sparton Resources Inc. have entered into a Memorandum of Understanding to identify and evaluate the possibility of extracting commercial quantities of uranium from waste coal ash generated by many large central European power stations which burn high uranium content lignitic or brown coals.
 Wildhorse has already started evaluating one specific opportunity in Hungary.
-Analyses on this material done between 1992 and 1995 indicate the ash contains between 90 and 150 ppm U3O8 [0.0076 - 0.013% U].
+Analyses on this material done between 1992 and 1995 indicate the ash contains between 90 and 150 ppm U3O8 [0.0076 - 0.0127% U].
 Sparton already is evaluating a similar project in Yunnan Province, China.
 (Wildhorse/Sparton May 24, 2007; MiningNews Net May 25, 2007)

 Ireland flag